 Defunding the police (72 percent)

 The other argument Oliver made to support his contention that Harris ran a moderate campaign was that she made several public appearances with Liz Cheney, a Republican stalwart whose father was a Democratic bogeyman just two decades ago.
 Earning crossover support like that might normally signal a candidate is expanding their appeal to some nontraditional voters.
-And to be sure, early post-election data indicate that Harris may have won a slightly greater share of Republican voters (seven percent) than Trump won of Democratic voters (four percent).
+And, early post-election data indicate that Harris may indeed have won a slightly greater share of Republican voters (seven percent) than Trump won of Democratic voters (four percent).

-But Harris didn’t have to do anything meaningful to earn Cheney’s support, like make policy concessions, because Cheney’s dislike of Trump was strong enough that she was likely always going to side with Harris.
-This then prompts a question: how many Republican voters was Cheney actually able to bring along with her?
+But Harris didn’t have to do anything meaningful to earn Cheney’s support, like make policy concessions, because Cheney’s dislike of Trump was strong enough that she was always going to side with Harris.
+It’s thus unclear just how many Republican voters Cheney was actually able to bring with her.
 Americans who shared her anti-Trump animus and whose votes were driven by it likely didn’t need any convincing to support Harris.
-So, if Cheney wasn’t forcing Harris’s hand on certain policies in exchange for her endorsement or bringing a new type of voter into Harris’s tent, it’s not clear that she boosted Harris’s “moderate” appeal at all.
+So, if Cheney wasn’t forcing Harris’s hand on certain policies in exchange for her endorsement or bringing a new type of voter into Harris’s tent, how much did her support really boost Harris’s “moderate” appeal?

 This was also evident in how he governed.
 Biden made a concerted effort to push policy ideas that thrilled the progressive wing of the party, such as the COVID stimulus package early in his administration, which has since been linked to the subsequently higher rate of inflation.
 He also acquiesced to their demands on a liberalized asylum policy and student debt forgiveness, neither of which went over well with the public.
 Biden additionally took controversial actions related to race and social justice.
 One of his first acts as president was signing several executive orders related to advancing “equity,” one of which called for “an ambitious whole-of-government equity agenda.”